 Will the age you can access your benefits be different?

-If you want to transfer money from your UK pension fund back to New Zealand, you must use a New Zealand Registered Overseas Pension Scheme (ROPS).
+If you want to transfer money from your UK pension fund back to New Zealand, you must use a New Zealand Recognised Overseas Pension Scheme (ROPS) - a scheme which has permission to receive transferred UK pension funds.
 You cannot transfer your UK pension savings into your KiwiSaver scheme.

 We’re aware of overseas companies cold calling New Zealand residents and offering UK transfers.
 This may not be in your best interests.
 Often, people are offered different ways to invest, special ‘deals’ or opportunities to access their money before 55.